YAAguilera/YAAguilera/README.md

 - 🌱 I’m currently learning **TypeScript, React Native and UX/UI**

-- 🤝 I worked on a team for [PF-Teesa](https://pf-teesa-front.vercel.app/)
+- 🤝 I worked in a team for [PF-Teesa](https://pf-teesa-front.vercel.app/)

 - 📫 How to reach me **yoseli21603@gmail.com**